Yassinefahmi/Startup/README.md

 ```

 ### Create a view
 The views can be found in directory `views`.
-This directory has by default a file `layouts/main.php` layout.
+This directory has by default a `layouts/main.php` layout.
 You can create a new default layout or rename the current one.
 The default layout holds the `{{ content }}` placeholder.
 This placeholder will automatically be replaced with the given view in the controller.